-"Their case is so weak they need these other 19 witnesses to shore it up," James said of the events that stem as far back as 53 years.
+"Their case is so weak they need these other 19 witnesses to shore it up," his lawyer said at the time.
 "There are witnesses that have died, there are documents that are no longer in existence...
 There are serious constraints on our ability to prepare."

-Once the case is heard, the world will have to wait to see if this jury will be able to come to a verdict.
-A former juror of the initial case previously spoke out about the trying experience.
-"People couldn’t even pace," the juror said.
+A former juror from the initial case previously spoke out about the trying experience.
+"People couldn’t even pace," the juror explained.
 "They were just literally walking in circles where they were standing because they were losing their minds.
 People would just start crying out of nowhere, we wouldn't even be talking about [the case] — and people would just start crying."
-The retrial is set to begin April 2.

 If you need support, The National Sexual Assault Hotline is available 24/7 at 1-800-656-4673.
 You will be connected with a trained staff member in your area.
 Or visit RAINN.org to chat online one-on-one with a support specialist at any time.